The Noël Turner Science Festival is back for 2022!

-To attend the event you must register your school’s information via the booking form, linked above.
+To attend the event you must register your school’s information via the booking form.

 Location: Cowes Enterprise College, Crossfield Ave, Cowes, PO31 8HB